jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ## prompt::autocompletion
 #
 # Displays an autocompletion input starting at a given location.
 Allows
-# the user to type a text in the given row betwen a starting column and
+# the user to type a text in the given row between a starting column and
 # ending column (included).
 Longer text are shifted to fit between
 # the two columns.
 #